rclone/rclone/docs/content/cache.md

 cloud provider for smaller file chunks and combines them together locally where they can be available almost immediately before the reader usually needs them.

 This is similar to buffering when media files are played online.
 Rclone will stay around the current marker but always try its best to stay ahead and prepare the data before.

-#### Warmup mode ####
+#### Plex Integration ####

-A negative side of running multiple requests on the cloud provider is that you can easily reach a limit on how many requests or how much data you can download from a cloud provider in a window of time.
-For this reason, a warmup mode is a state where `cache` changes its settings to talk less with the cloud provider.

-To prevent a ban or a similar action from the cloud provider, `cache` will keep track of all the open files and during intensive times when it passes a configured threshold, it will change its settings to a warmup mode.

-It can also be disabled during single file streaming if `cache` sees that we're reading the file in sequence and can go load its parts in advance.
+There is a direct integration with Plex which allows cache to detect during reading if the file is in playback or not.
+This helps cache to adapt how it queries the cloud provider depending on what is needed for.

+Scans will have a minimum amount of workers (1) while in a confirmed playback cache will deploy the configured number of workers.

+This integration opens the doorway to additional performance improvements which will be explored in the near future.

+**Note:** If Plex options are not configured, `cache` will function with its configured options without adapting any of its settings.

+How to enable?
+Run `rclone config` and add all the Plex options (endpoint, username and password) in your remote and it will be automatically enabled.

 Affected settings:
-- `cache-chunk-no-memory`: _disabled_
-- `cache-workers`: _1_
+- `cache-workers`: _Configured value_ during confirmed playback or _1_ all the other times
-- file chunks will now be cached using `cache-warm-up-age` as a duration instead of the regular `cache-chunk-age`

 ### Known issues ###